Running Proxmox7 on a Raspberry Pi 4

 Running with a SD card

 So, back to the roots with the good old SD card (there really is a difference between cheap Intenso cards and Sandisk Extreme cards!).
-Using a Raspevrry Pi OS bullseye, based on Debian 11.
+Using a Raspberry Pi OS bullseye, based on Debian 11.

 There are some warnings during installation of proxmox (“can’t create link in /boot/pve”) that are due to /boot being formatted as vfat, which does not support symlinks.
 As far as I found out, this only affects the zfs modules)